NAMlab/deepCRE_reimplemented/readme.md

 conda install tensorflow-base=2.10.0 -c conda-forge
 ```

-The explanations / interpretation of the output as well as the motif extraction from the models relies on the shap
+The explanations of the output and the feature extraction from the models relies on the SHAP
-library.
+library **Lundberg and Lee 2017**.
 To install it, clone the repository from GitHub to a directory of your choice and install it using pip:

 ```bash
 git clone https://github.com/AvantiShri/shap.git